Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 Order Do this Why it works Verify

 1 SSD/NVMe + free space (aim 20% free) Streaming stutter is the #1 beginner pain point.
-Retest the same city route; hitching should reduce.
+Retest the same city run; hitching should reduce.

 2 Pagefile: Windows-managed (Official) Prevents out-of-memory spikes/crashes when RAM is tight.
 Fewer hard freezes + fewer sudden FPS collapses.